6 Tips For Choosing The Best Air Purifier For Smokers (March 2024 update)

 Another thing to consider when shopping for an air purifier for smokers is its room coverage in square footage.
 Start by getting the exact square footage of the room you intend to purify the air in.
 Then check the CADR rating of the air purifier you intend to buy to see if it will meet your air purification needs.

-The CADR value often gives you a hint of the room coverage capability of a smoking air purifier.
+The CADR value often gives you a hint of the room coverage capability of a smoke air purifier.
 For example, a large HEPA air purifier for smokers with a CADR rating of 200 m3/h will comfortably purify the air in a 237 sq. ft. room.
 Another unit with a CADR rating of 42m3 /h will be efficient in small rooms up to 40 sq ft.

 5. Additional features